 • Functional eligibility criteria must be met

-Families should confirm eligibility requirements directly with Missouri Medicaid or consult a qualified elder law advisor.
+Families should confirm current eligibility requirements directly with Missouri Medicaid or consult a qualified elder law advisor before making financial decisions.

 How Missouri Assisted Living Costs Compare to Other States